-CISOs have become common fixtures in boardrooms, communicating complex issues and engaging board members' and executives' hearts and minds on the topic of security.
+CISOs have become common fixtures in boardrooms, communicating complex issues and engaging board and executives' hearts and minds on the topic of security.
 This is shifting the boards from having a vague awareness that security threats are real to having an actual understanding of what these threats are and how to tackle them.
 They are asking tough questions that increasingly demonstrate they understand that the old way of doing security is no longer sufficient.
 Courageous CISOs are taking Zero Trust to the boardroom.
 To do this successfully you must:

-- Be clear that ZT is what will ultimately get you customer trust.
+- > Be clear that ZT is what will ultimately get you customer trust.
 Boards finally understand the importance of customer trust to their overall strategy, and this has allowed many CISOs to show how security engenders trust.
 To some boards, the concept of Zero Trust seems at odds with engendering trust.
 Don't get caught up in unhelpful nomenclature debates, and work with your board to: 1) determine the best language to use (a CISO told us that his organization decided that its board didn't want the strategy to be called Zero Trust, but CompanyXYZ Trust, to reflect that this is a strategy which ensures trust) and 2) communicate that regardless of the name, ZT is an architectural concept designed to ultimately protect your most valuable asset, hence protecting your employees, customers, and society. - Build engaging ZT content and meet your board's expectations of you as a leader.
-Board members expect a partnership with their CISO in which they can have regular and clear conversations about security.
-They also expect a security team that manages cybersecurity like any other risk.20 What they get instead is a siloed cost center that uses its own language, one-way overly manufactured security presentations, and a whole bunch of tech speak.
-Close that gap by building engaging content, via gamification, for example, focus on impact and likelihood rather than fear, uncertainty, and doubt, and get executive coaching on the ever-important skill of communication.21 - Translate technology needs to business benefits.
+Board members expect a security team that manages cybersecurity like any other risk, a CISO who has regular and clear conversations about security, and a partnership with their CISO.19 What they get instead is a siloed cost center that uses its own language, one-way overly manufactured security presentations, and a whole bunch of tech speak.
+Close that gap by building engaging content, via gamification for example, focus on impact and likelihood rather than fear, uncertainty, and doubt, and get executive coaching on the ever-important skill of communication.20 - > Translate technology needs to business benefits.
 A thoroughly prepared budget is always a must when implementing a new strategy, and a Zero Trust transformation is no different.
 Don't focus your budget on validating more technology just to acquire more technology.
 The goal of security is to make business better and better protect your customers' data, not have more cool security tools.
-If you are doing this right, you should be culling technologies that don't align with business needs and removing solutions that aren't optimal for your strategy.
+If you're doing this right, you should actually be culling technologies that don't align with business needs and removing solutions that aren't optimal for your strategy.
 Demonstrate how your Zero Trust initiative enables business initiatives like digital transformation, cloud migration, and enabling a remote workforce.
 This will allow you to shine as a business leader, not just the "security person."